SNP calls for 20% cut to energy bills

 “Many households are already paying three times what they paid a year ago, while energy companies make record profits and the Tories refuse to act.

-“Instead of ramping up people’s bills, the Tories must cut them by at least 20% and commit to further reductions as wholesale prices fall.”
+“Instead of ramping up people’s bills, the Tories must cut them by at least 20 per cent and commit to further reductions as wholesale prices fall.”

 He said Westminster should continue its £400 Energy Bill Support Scheme for all households beyond March this year, when it is due to end.